johanhenriksson/goworld/README.md

 *Not in active development!
 Working on it occasionally.*

-Yet another attempt at building a basic OpenGL 3D engine from scratch, Google Go edition.
+Yet another attempt at building a basic OpenGL 3D engine from scratch, this time in Go.
 The goal is to create a engine capable of producing *some* kind of *passable* graphics with a coherent art style.
-So far, the style is based on colored voxels.
+So far, the style is based around colored voxels.

 **Features:**
+- Voxel World demo, with basic player physics and an editable, persistent world.
 - Deferred Rendering Pipeline
 - Directional Lights
 - Directional Shadows